ganeshteli/django-chat/README.md

-basic chat app with django-channels
+basic chat app with django-channels and WebSockets